gio-remo/personal-site/content/shelf/_index.md

 I am not a bookworm but sometimes I like reading.
-In 2019 I started tracking what I read because it drives me to keep reading.
+In 2019 I started tracking what I read.